China, Vietnam should avoid magnifying S. China Sea disputes - China's Wang Yi | Law-Order

 - China

+Beijing's claim overlaps with Vietnam's exclusive economic zone, or EEZ, as well as those of Brunei, Indonesia, Malaysia, the Philippines, and Taiwan.
+Trillions of dollars in trade flow every year through the waterway, which also contains rich fishing grounds and gas fields.
+Wang said the two countries should cherish the hard-won peace and stability achieved in the South China Sea and be vigilant to resist the intervention of extraterritorial forces, the Chinese ministry's statement said.

+Vietnam's Deputy Prime Minister Pham Binh Minh said in a government statement it was important that two countries respect each other's legitimate rights and interests, in accordance with international law and UNCLOS.
+The two sides agreed to continue to strictly adhere to high-level common perceptions, manage disagreements, avoid complicating situations or expanding disputes and jointly maintain peace and stability in the disputed waters, the Vietnamese government statement added.

-On Friday, Vietnam said China will donate 3 million more doses of COVID-19 vaccine https://www.reuters.com/business/healthcare-pharmaceuticals/vietnam-says-china-donate-3-mln-more-coronavirus-vaccines-2021-09-10 to Vietnam this year, raising China's total vaccine donations to the Southeast Asian country to 5.7 million doses.
+Vietnam said China would donate 3 million more doses of COVID-19 vaccine to Vietnam this year, raising China's total vaccine donations to the country to 5.7 million doses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)